 Many people don’t realise that your skin is the largest organ of the human body and is made up of multiple layers including the epidermis, the hypodermis and the dermis.
 It has important functions like regulating body temperature, protecting body tissue, assisting with vitamin production, providing immune defence and facilitating sensation.
 There are also numerous medical conditions that affect the skin, some more serious than others, which means that you might have to see a dermatologist.
-Bloom Financial Services, in conjunction with their partner Momentum Health4Me, discusses common skin conditions and what you can expect if you have to visit a dermatologist.
+Bloom Financial Services, in conjunction with Momentum Health4Me, discusses common skin conditions and what you can expect if you have to visit a dermatologist.

 What does a dermatologist do?

 A dermatologist is a medical doctor who specialises in a broad range of conditions related to the body’s skin, hair and nails.
 They can diagnose and treat conditions relating to these specific areas, and identify underlying health problems that may be linked to your thyroid, kidneys or stomach.
 They also perform certain types of surgeries, like removing moles or performing skin biopsies.

 Why and when should I see a dermatologist?